code-Jyu/code-Jyu/README.md

 project data information, I realized that some coding skills were needed.
 I was self-taught for a while but eventually I decided to join a Master's Degree Program in Analytics.

-This are my main IT skills: Python, MySQL, Machine Learning, Web Scrapping & API's, Matplotlib, Seaboarn, Git and Tableau.
+This are my main IT skills: Python, MySQL, Machine Learning, Web Scrapping & API's, Matplotlib, Seaborn, Git and Tableau.

 I am a resilient, dedicated and enthusiastic person who is always willing to learn.
 I am so excited about what I am doing right now 😄